anumshka/AuthenticationPage/readme.md

 # Flask Authentication Page
 This app adds users to a website.It uses SQLAlchemy for managing the database(SQLite).
-As it is deployed on heroku [here](https://flask-authenticate.herokuapp.com/) , it is using Postgres database.
+It is deployed on heroku [here](https://flask-authenticate.herokuapp.com/) It is using PostgreSQL database.